NYU-Molecular-Pathology/LG-PACT/README.md

 This pipeline starts from paired-end fastq data (`.fastq.gz`), and is meant to accompany the output from the Illumina demultiplexing pipeline listed here: https://github.com/NYU-Molecular-Pathology/demux-nf.

-The NGS-LG-PACT analysis workflow includes read trimming, QC, alignment, variant calling, annotation, and reporting, along with many other steps.
+The NGS-LG-PACT analysis workflow includes read trimming, run/sample quality control, alignment, variant calling, annotation, and reporting, along with many other steps.

 ## Contents